skyformat99/Hermes/README.md

   but he is supporting TCP, UDP and could easily do asynchronous operations thanks to Asio's asynchronous model.

 - serialization:
-  When we thought about serialization we knew we had to implement into Hermes the awesome Google serialization protocols
   - [`protobuf`](https://github.com/google/protobuf)
   - [`flatbuffer`](https://github.com/google/flatbuffers)
   - binary.
+  Above, the serialization protocols handled by Hermes.

 ## Requirements
 - c++11

-The following dependencies are required to use all Hermes features but they are included into Hermes repository if you do not have them.
+The following libraries are required to use all Hermes features but they are included into Hermes repository if you do not have them.
 - Asio without-boost
 - Google Protocol Buffers
 - Google FlatBuffers

 ## Compiling
-The library is header only, so there is nothing to build and to link with your program.
+Hermes is a header only library, so there is nothing to build and to link with your program.

-to download Hermes:
+ - Download Hermes:

 ```bash
   git clone --recursive https://github.com/TommyStarK/Hermes.git